-This travel WordPress theme has a nice design with clean layouts and flexible customization options.
+This travel WordPress theme has a nice design with minimalist layouts and flexible customization options.
 It will work particularly well for an agency that has a lot of tours available.
 That’s due to its portfolio-style layouts and advanced trip search feature.

-Deasil comes bundled with the WPBakery page builder plugin which saves you $45.
+Deasil comes bundled with the WPBakery page builder plugin, which saves you $45.
 You can use it to create completely custom page layouts.
 For instance, if you don’t like all the content you see on the homepage demo, don’t worry about it.
-You can make a new homepage with completely different sections and in any order you want.
+You can make a new homepage with completely different sections, and in any order you want.

 Which travel agency theme is best for you?

 The Divi theme can build any kind of website, so it’s a great choice if you plan on making many different types of sites.